How to use the iPhone Magnifier

 Since IOS 10, the iPhone has an easy to access Magnifier that will use your iPhones camera and flash as a Magnifier that you can use to read fine print or detail.
 This recipe will identify how to access the Magnifier, verify the Settings needed to make it available and a couple of essential options for lighting and focus.

-As Seniors, a lot of us recognized our changing eyesight decades ago.
+As older adults, a lot of us recognized our changing eyesight decades ago.
 As our eyesight changes, we admit that we occasionally have to work a little harder to read the fine print.
 I use readers but I also happen to have a couple of magnifying glasses in my office for this purpose.

 There are countless situations where access to my magnifying glass allows me to read a label or pick out a detail that is unavailable to the naked eye.
 The iPhone provides a magnifier function that allows my to use my iPhone as a substitute magnifying glass.